dell/ansible-powerscale/docs/modules/writable_snapshots.rst

     dst_path (True, path, None)
       The /ifs of the writable snapshot.

-      The destination path should be non-existing path and it's absolute path.
+      The destination path should be non-existing path and it is absolute path.

     src_snap (False, str, None)